Opinion page by Duane Alan Hahn.

 Below is a list of supplements I've tried that seem to help me in various ways:

-Remember, the supplements listed above are not a cure for Asperger's Syndrome, but they do seem to help me get along better with 'normal' people most of the time.
-You can view most of the other supplements I take by clicking here.
+Remember, the supplements listed above are not a cure for Asperger's Syndrome, but they do seem to help me get along better with ‘normal’ people most of the time.
+You can view most of the other supplements I take by visiting my supplements and health products page.

 My family slowly realized that I had some kind of problem, especially around the time I was eight years old.
 We've had many possible answers from doctors over the years: